meirelesff/rscielo/README.md

 ```

 This code returns a `tibble` in which the observations correspond to the
-articles that appeared in the journal lastest issue.
-Among the returned
+articles that appeared in the selected journal’s lastest issue.
+Among
-variables are authors’ names, institutional affiliations, and home
+the returned variables are authors’ names, institutional affiliations,
-countries; articles’s abstracts, keywords, and number of pages (check
+and home countries; articles’ abstracts, keywords, and the number of
-the `get_journal` documentation with `help(get_journal)` for a full
+pages (check the `get_journal` documentation executing
-description of the retrieved data).
+`help(get_journal)` for a full description of the retrieved data).

 For a quick glimpse at the scrapped data, one may use the `summary`
 method: